niveklabs/tfwriter/aws/aws.md

     appsync = null
     # athena - (optional) is a type of string
     athena = null
+    # auditmanager - (optional) is a type of string
+    auditmanager = null
     # autoscaling - (optional) is a type of string
     autoscaling = null
     # autoscalingplans - (optional) is a type of string